-COVID-19 Measures - Effective 07/21/20, until the end of the state of emergency, or 02/28/21, whichever comes later, all on-premises licensees licensed for the sale of all alcoholic beverages or cordials (including § 19E(o) farmer-distilleries with pouring permits and all-alcohol § 19(b) manufacturers with pouring permits) may sell mixed drinks for off-premises consumption.
+COVID-19 Measures - Effective 07/21/20, until the end of the state of emergency, or 02/28/21, whichever comes later, all on-premises licensees licensed for the sale of all alcoholic beverages or cordials (including § 19E(o) farmer-distilleries with pouring permits and all-alcohol § 19(b) manufacturers with pouring permits) may sell mixed drinks in sealed containers to consumers who are at least 21 years of age for off-premises consumption.
 Each customer is limited to no more than 64 fluid ounces of mixed drinks per transaction.
 If the mixed drink is to be transported by a motor vehicle, either by delivery or pick-up, the driver of must transport the mixed drink in the trunk of the motor vehicle or in another area not considered the passenger area.
 Licensees do not need to obtain a separate transportation permit under M.G.L. c.
 138, § 22, in order to make deliveries.
 All sales must be accompanied by a receipt reflecting the purchase of food along with alcohol, and licensees must keep copies of all receipts for inspection by licensing authorities.
 The sale of mixed drinks may only be done from opening until 12:00 am midnight, or the licensee's closing time previously approved by the local licensing authority, whichever is earlier.
-Link:
+As of May 29, 2021, all COVID-19 Orders are rescinded in full.
+S. Current as of July 2021 https://malegislature.gov/Laws/SessionLaws/Acts/2020/Chapter118